Dirty Martin’s Place: 95 Years of Austin Burgers

 I wanted to order the favorites, so I asked the staff what they thought best showcased their menu.
 The Dirty Totchos were amazing – tater tots smothered with ground beef, queso, and homemade Pico de Gallo.
 My biggest regret at that moment was that, if I wanted to keep trying the food, I couldn’t eat all of them.
 It would end up being the right decision for the task to come.

-The next appetizer I ordered, personally recommended to me by my bartender, were the Corn Nuggets.
+The next appetizer I ordered, personally recommended to me by my bartender, was the Corn Nuggets.
 For those curious, it is possible to freeze and then deep-fry clumps of creamed corn in nugget form.
 This is the basis for this dish, and they are absolutely delicious; like bits of sweet, creamy corn goodness.

 Another cocktail sounded nice with my appetizers, and I asked after some of the original recipes.
 I had the opportunity to try a Spicy DT Margarita, a cocktail of fresh jalapeno-infused mango puree, 03 Orange Liquor, and 512 Tequila.
 The Chamoy Tajin rim similar to the one on my Michelada was the (figurative) cherry on top.
 I’d highly recommend it – if you can handle the heat.